caitpj/d100_d400_income_predict/README.md

 ## AI Use
 Some code was AI generated, notably:
 - Visualisations
-- Pandas vs Polars benchmark test
+- Refactor from Pandas to Polars
 - Pretty terminal outputs
 - Full docstrings